 Cost: FREE

-Trail Hours: Trails are open 365 days, from dawn to dusk.
+Trail Hours: Trails are open every day from dawn-dusk

 Indoor/Outdoor: Both